surfliner/surfliner-mirror/README.md

 ## Team

 ### Team Roles
 Surfliner development follows two-week sprint cycles that include both the Santa Barbara and San Diego teams for all products.
 The following team roles have been identified:

-* **Product Owner**: represents the user community and is responsible for working with the user group to determine what features will be in the product release.<br/>
+* **Product Owner**: represents the user community and is responsible for working with the user group to determine what features will be in the product release.

-* **Tech Lead**: the technical lead is responsible for the technical decision making on a given product; they provide facilitation and direction to guide development and architectural decisions.<br/>
+* **Tech Lead**: the technical lead is responsible for the technical decision making on a given product; they provide facilitation and direction to guide development and architectural decisions.

-* **Developer**: an individual that builds and create software and applications.<br/>
+* **Developer**: an individual that builds and create software and applications.

 * **Domain Expert**: a person who is an authority in a particular area or topic.
-For example, an accessibility expert. <br/>
+For example, an accessibility expert.

 Within the Project Surfliner context, there are two types of teams:

-* **Project Team**: the entire active Surfliner team, including Product Owners, Tech Leads, Developers & Domain Experts for all products under active development.<br/>
+* **Project Team**: the entire active Surfliner team, including Product Owners, Tech Leads, Developers & Domain Experts for all products under active development.

-* **Product Team**: the group of people currently working on a given product; including Product Owner, Tech Lead, Developers & Domain Experts.<br/>
+* **Product Team**: the group of people currently working on a given product; including Product Owner, Tech Lead, Developers & Domain Experts.

 While not involved in daily development work, the project also includes these two other vitality important roles:
-* **Project Champion**: Tim ‘Six Sigma’ Marconi, John Ajao<br/>
+* **Project Champion**: Tim ‘Six Sigma’ Marconi, John Ajao

 * **Stakeholders**: individuals who are responsible for informing the decisions that product teams make and have specific knowledge and influence that help the product.
 Stakeholders include:
   * User Advocates;
   * Staff;